J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Data and Analysis

-Figure~\ref{fig:spectrum_fitting} (bottom) shows the SED fitting result for the best model of J1406 by \verb|CIGALE|, with the decomposed AGN (red dotted line), stellar (yellow solid line), and host dust (blue solid line) components.
+The bottom panel of Figure~\ref{fig:spectrum_fitting} shows the SED fitting result for the best model of J1406 by \texttt{CIGALE}, with the decomposed AGN (red dotted line), stellar (yellow solid line), and host dust (blue solid line) components.
 The SED fitting provides the total stellar mass of $\log (\mstar/\msun)= 9.94 \pm 0.02$.
-This stellar mass corresponds to the BH mass of $\log\ (\mbh/\msun) = 7.51 \pm 0.28$ by using the local scaling relation between $\mbh$ and the bulge mass~\citep{kor13} with assuming the total stellar mass as bulge mass for J1406.
-We also use the redshift evolutional trend of \cite{mer10}, with $\mbh/\mstar \propto (1+z)^{0.68}$.
-The estimated BH mass obtained by the scaling relation is also roughly consistent with the H$\alpha$ based value in Section~\ref{sec:spec_fitting}.
-The \verb|CIGALE| fitting also gives the AGN bolometric luminosity of $\log\ (L_\mathrm{AGN,bol}/\mathrm{erg}~\mathrm{s}^{-1}) = 45.87 \pm 0.02$, resulting in Eddington ratio of $\lambdaedd = 1.82^{+1.81}_{-0.91} \gtrsim 1$.
-Based on the results above, our main conclusion is that J1406 is in a super-Eddington accretion phase by using both SDSS spectral fitting and SED fitting methods.
+Using the local scaling relation between $\mbh$ and the bulge mass~\citep{kor13} with the redshift evolution of $\mbh/\mstar \propto (1+z)^{0.68}$ \citep{mer10}, and assuming the total stellar mass as the bulge mass for J1406, we estimate a BH mass of $\log\ (\mbh/\msun) = 7.51 \pm 0.28$.
+This BH mass estimation is also roughly consistent with the H$\alpha$-based value of $\log\ (\mbh/\msun) = 7.30 \pm 0.25$ (see Section~\ref{sec:spec_fitting}).
+The \texttt{CIGALE} fitting also gives the AGN bolometric luminosity of $\log\ (L_\mathrm{AGN,bol}/\mathrm{erg}~\mathrm{s}^{-1}) = 45.87 \pm 0.02$, resulting in an Eddington ratio of $\lambdaedd = 1.82^{+1.81}_{-0.91} \gtrsim 1$.
+Based on the results above, our main conclusion is that J1406 is in a super-Eddington accretion phase by using both SDSS spectral fitting (Section~\ref{sec:spec_fitting}) and SED fitting methods (Section~\ref{sec:SED_fit}).
 This result also supports the idea that the radio-loud DOGs search would be a good pathway to find rapidly growing SMBHs in a dust-obscured phase.
 This is further discussed in the following paper (Fukuchi et al. in preparation), and \cite{nob22} also reported some super-Eddington BHs among our DOGs sample.